maciejs20/Grenton2Homekit/README.md

 # Grenton2Homekit
 This is a project to expose Grenton devices via Apple Homekit.
+Grenton is polish SmartHome manufacturer: www.grenton.pl

-(c) Maciej Szulc, 2021
+This code is (c) Maciej Szulc, 2021

-It requires to have Grenton HTTPGate installed and accessible to this module.
+Project requires to have HTTPGate (together with all other elements of SmartHome from Grenton) installed and accessible to this module using LAN.
+There is no possibility to connect via cloud, only direct connection is supported.
+Do not expose Gate to the internet directly as HttpListener we are creating here is not protected by any means.

-Also, this requires to setup /set endpoint at the gate using special LUA script.
+Project requires to setup /set endpoint at the gate using special LUA script.

 This is initial version of code.
 The code is not clean, there are many bugs.